khabbazian/l1ou/README.md

 - M. Khabbazian, R. Kriebel, K. Rohe, and C&eacute;cile An&eacute;.
 "Fast and accurate detection of evolutionary shifts in Ornstein-Uhlenbeck models".
 Methods in Ecology and Evolution. doi:10.1111/2041-210X.12534

+### Version Notes
+  Starting with version v1.22, the scores returned by "estimate\_shift\_configuration” function are for the non-normalized, original data.

 ### Install using the devtools package.
 ```